alexjercan/crafter-ai/README.md

 - [x] 3 Runs with Duel DQN/DDQN depend on which will be better I guess
 - [x] 3 Runs with extended replay buffer (from human)
 - [x] 3 Runs with extended epsilon decay replay buffer (from human)
-- [ ] 3 Runs with noop is bad environment and all modifiers YEET
+- [x] 3 Runs with noop is bad environment and all modifiers YEET
+- [ ] 3 Runs with noop is bad but moving is ok?